bigtoga/Examples/DSci - Python/Pandas/01 - EDA - First Actions/05 - Missing Data - Find, Impute, and Fix.md

 - Who knows what’s in string columns.
 Your users might have enter `?` to denote missing values, or maybe they manually entered `N/A`
 - You have to play detective here

-### Question 4: How do we identify missing *integer-based data*?
+### Question 4: How do we identify missing values?
-Again, harder than you would think...
-Partly this is because of a difference in how pandas, Python, and numpy all treat “missing data” a bit differently

-**How to identify missing integer data**
+#### The easy button:
 Use pandas `isna()` and `notna`:
 - `pd.isna(df[‘col’])` returns True for all missing values
 - `df[‘col’].notna()` returns True for all real values and False for missing
+- These work for all data types

+#### More backstory/details if you want
+This can be made to be harder than you would think...
+Partly this is because of a difference in how pandas, Python, and numpy all treat “missing data” a bit differently

 **How *not* to identify missing integer data**
 - Python and numpy treat `nan` as an unknown value such that one `nan` does not equal another `nan`